cocos2d/cocos2d-iphone-extensions/Extensions/HKTMXTiledMap/README.md

 Animation
 ------------------------

 To animate tiles, you edit tile properties (via Tiled or whatever editor) to have "Next" which lists the next GID in the animation, and Delay (the delay between frames).
 It supports looped and one shot animations, but all animations have to be deterministic (no random)

+For one shot animations:
+* If you add a delay, but no Next on the last frame of the animation, then after that delay, it will remove the tile (eg. for an explosion)
+* if you do not add a delay, then the last frame will continue on forever without being updated

+It should be noted that if you setatilegid to the start of a one shot animation before the same oneshotanimation finishes (no matter where it is on the map), it will reset the loop for all of them

 How to create
 ------------------------